Paul Calle’s Life of Exploration: From the Mountains to the Moon — Feb. 19 through Oct. 20, 2019

 The exhibition will also showcase artworks that Calle completed while working as an illustrator and graphic artist for sports, medicine and children’s magazines, as well as his paintings and sketches of many famous people including President John F. Kennedy, Robert Frost and Helen Keller/Anne Sullivan, among others.

-This exhibition is made possible through the collaboration of SMoW Trustee Tim Peterson, The Peterson Family Collection, Chris Calle & The Paul Calle Estate.
+This exhibition is made possible through the collaboration of SMoW Trustee Tim Peterson, The Peterson Family Collection, Chris Calle & The Calle Family.

 Elaine & Tim Peterson

 Paul Calle (1928-2010), The Great Moment, c.
 1969, oil on masonite; Collection of the Orlando Museum of Art, Gift of Dr. and Mrs. John J. McMullen.
-Copyright The Paul Calle Estate.
+Copyright The Calle Family.
+Paul Calle, Something for the Pot II, oil on canvas; Courtesy The Peterson Family Collection.